thomassie/thomassie.github.io/CoViD-19_global_dashboard.md

 The bar chart ranks countries according to the choices made in the respective list menus, e.g., relative confirmed cases.
 This allows one to easily see how strongly countries are affected and how they compare to each other.

 In addition, when hovering over a bar one gets a detailed view on the case type selected for this country: accumulated cases (2), daily change (3) and relative change compared to previous day (4).
-The main numbers from the upper panel are shown on top, too (1).
+The main numbers from the upper panel are again shown on the top (1).

 ![CoViD-19_relative_confirmed_country-details.png]({{site.baseurl}}/img/CoViD-19_relative_confirmed_country-details.png)